 "Consumers expect immediate gratification," says Lori Schafer, executive adviser at SAS Institute, which creates software for retailers.
 As a result, she says retailers need to develop technology in weeks, instead of months or years.

 Retailers are playing catch-up after several years of watching shoppers gradually move from physical stores to the Web.
-Online sales have grown from 5.9 percent of $2.64 trillion in total retail sales in 2009 to 7.6 percent of the $3.1 trillion in revenue last year, according to Forrester Research.
+Online sales have grown from 5.9 percent of the $2.64 trillion in total retail sales in 2009 to 7.6 percent of the $3.1 trillion in revenue last year, according to Forrester Research.

 The explosion of people using smartphones to shop has pushed stores to move faster.
 U.S. consumers are now spending more than half of their time on retailers' websites using their smartphones and tablets, according to the National Retail Federation, a retail trade group.